-- 1 The Connecticut State Board of Education policy states that "A student is considered to be 'in attendance' if present at his/her assigned school, or an activity sponsored by the school (e.g., field trip), for at least half of the regular school day.
+The Connecticut State Board of Education policy states that "A student is considered to be 'in attendance' if present at his/her assigned school, or an activity sponsored by the school (e.g., field trip), for at least half of the regular school day.
 A student who is serving an out-of-school suspension or expulsion should always be considered absent."
-A student not meeting the definition of 'in attendance' is considered absent. - 2 Such documentation should include a signed note from the student's parent/guardian, a signed note from a school official that spoke in person with the parent/guardian regarding the absence, or a note confirming the absence by the school nurse or by a licensed medical professional, as appropriate.
+A student not meeting the definition of 'in attendance' is considered absent.

+Such documentation should include a signed note from the student's parent/guardian, a signed note from a school official that spoke in person with the parent/guardian regarding the absence, or a note confirming the absence by the school nurse or by a licensed medical professional, as appropriate.
 Documentation should explain the nature of and the reason for the absence as well as the length of the absence.
 Separate documentation must be submitted for each incidence of absenteeism.
-For example, if a student is out sick two consecutive days, that student must submit the appropriate documentation covering both sick days.
-If a student is out sick two nonconsecutive days, that student must submit the appropriate documentation following each absence.
+For example, if a student is out sick two consecutive days, that student must submit the appropriate documentation following each absence.
 Schools should take steps to allow non-English speaking parents/guardians to submit documentation in their native language.